Don't Forget to Dance

-"Don't Forget to Dance" is a song performed by British rock group The Kinks, released as a single in 1983 and included on their album State of Confusion.
+"Don't Forget to Dance" is a song performed by British rock group the Kinks, released as a single in 1983 and included on their album State of Confusion.

-Production
+Background and release

 "Don't Forget to Dance" was initially recorded at Grand Slam Studios in New Jersey and Konk Studios in London in September and October 1982.
 Mixing and editing continued through late 1982 and into early 1983.
 Although the ballad was ultimately released as the follow-up single to "Come Dancing", also from State of Confusion, the Kinks' label, Arista Records, originally wanted to release it as the first single off the album.
 Ray Davies convinced Arista to release "Come Dancing" first and ultimately prevailed.
-"Don't Forget to Dance" was eventually released as a single in August 1983 in the US and the following month in the UK.
+"Don't Forget to Dance" was eventually released as a single in August 1983 in the US and the following month in the UK b/w "Bernadette".
+The 12" version of the single included extended versions of the songs.

+Davies commented on the song, "Even a pompous love ballad like 'Don't Forget to Dance' had one of my favorite moments: a line, 'nice bit of old'.
+There's some nice writing in there".

 Reception

-The song charted at No. 58 in the UK, and it was the band's final single to make the top 40 of the Billboard Hot 100 in the US, peaking at No. 29.
-In the US, it also reached No. 16 on the Billboard Mainstream Rock chart and No. 23 on the Billboard Adult Contemporary chart.
-It also reached No. 20 in Canada and No. 38 in New Zealand.
+The song charted at No. 58 in the UK.
+In the US, it reached No. 29 on the Billboard Hot 100 (their last top 40 song on that chart), No. 16 on the Billboard Mainstream Rock chart, and No. 23 on the Billboard Adult Contemporary chart.
+It also reached No. 20 in Canada's The Record and No. 26 in RPM, and No. 38 in New Zealand.

-Music critic Pete Bishop praised the song for its "beautiful melody and arrangement."
+Music critic Pete Bishop praised the song for its "beautiful melody and arrangement".